Financial instability can take a toll on your mental health. Here’s how you can add some certainty to an uncertain time.

 - Become a freelancer.

 Cash back apps offer another easy way to make extra money, says Woroch.
 You can use cash back apps like Ibotta or Rakuten to earn cash back on purchases made online or in-store.
-And you can easily increase cash back earnings by stacking these apps with a cash back rewards credit card.
+And you can easily increase cash back earnings by stacking these apps with a cash back credit card.

 See related: Best cash back, rebate apps